You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Which method is best suited for your campaign:

 - Soft sell

 Style of Delivery

 What tone is required to deliver your message effectively:

 Narrowing Your Choices of Voice Over Talent

 When working on a project, we sometimes write advertising copy with specific talent in mind.
 We’ve worked with many professional voice actors for several years.
 Over time, we’ve learned the cadence of a particular talent’s voice or delivery.
-We can capitalize on those strengths in pre-production to make an ad more powerful.
+We can use those strengths in pre-production to make an ad more powerful.

-That’s not to say that a voice talent will not have good range.
+That’s not to say that a voice talent will not have range.
 A professional talent absolutely will.
 But make sure the one you choose is best suited to your project.

-Listen to voice over talent demos.
+Listen to voice over demos.
 These provide samples of the styles a talent delivers well.
 Look for one that comes close to what you need.
 If you don’t hear one, ask for an audition.